What is Proposition 65?

 What kinds of foods and products are impacted by Prop 65?

-Almost all foods contain certain levels of one or more of the substances/chemicals (arsenic, cadmium, lead and mercury) recognized by the State of California.
+Almost all foods contain certain levels of one or more of the substances (arsenic, cadmium, lead and mercury) recognized by the State of California in this proposition.
 In many cases, the exposure levels established by Prop 65 are less than what occurs naturally in fruits, vegetables, grains, and even drinking water.

 The limits established by Proposition 65 are as follows: